codatronic/libmath.js/README.md

 libmath.js
 ==========

-A library of javascript math functions
+A library of javascript math and string processing functions.
+Currently in development.